STICKER1998/Digital_Tools_for_Finance/README.md

    All of results would be exported to the folder `data\result\matlab` directly and all of the figures would be shown on your computer at the same time.

+   **Note**: if you run the codes at first time, please write the function `parpool(n)` in the `main_function.m` to set your parallel computing numbers, n must be smaller than the kernels of your computer.

 ## Report and Slides